Hagalaz – Rune of Disruption

 - I express my anger in healthy ways.

-- God’s living word is my foundation and the roof is the Holy Spirit.
+- Trust in God is my foundation and the Holy Spirit lights my path

 Dear Mother-Father God, Thank you that you keep me eternally safe even in life’s most stormy moments.
 Help me to avoid unnecessary calamity by building my life inspired by the wisdom of your Holy Spirit.
 Amen and so it is!